zebrunner/carina/docs/proxy.md

 Also Carina can start embedded proxy to proxy/view/filter requests/responses.
 There is inbuilt library BrowserMobProxy in carina-proxy module.
 Below you can find BrowserMob proxy related parameters in your **config.properties** file:
 ```
 browsermob_proxy=true
+browsermob_host=NULL
 browsermob_disabled_mitm=false
 browsermob_port=0
 ```
 With enabled **browsermob_proxy** Carina will start dedicated proxy instance on every test method.

+**browsermob_host=NULL** means that Carina automatically detect IP address and put it into the capabilities etc.

+**browsermob_host=myhostname** that's useful in case of running maven process inside docker container.
+Override hostname to be available from Selenium instance.

 **browsermob_port=0** means that Carina dynamically identify free port for proxy session.